-Hint: Click on the ■ button 5 in front of the MAC address you wish to delete.
+5. To delete a MAC address, click on the button in front of the MAC address you wish to delete.

 Deployment Files

 Create SPL

 Note: SPLs are not commonly used any longer.
 They have been replaced with the ADF, Profile, and Preset files which are easily created directly from the source computers.